 According to the plots, TEOBResumS can generate aligned spin waveforms up to 1.0.
-Figure 24 shows two plots with the waveforms with $\varepsilon_0 = 0.0$ and spin from 0.0 to 0.5 and 0.6 to 1.0 in the time domain, while Figure 25 shows in the frequency domain.
-Figure 26 shows two plots with the waveforms with $\varepsilon_0 = 0.9$ and spin from 0.0 to 0.5 and 0.6 to 1.0 in the time domain, while Figure 27 shows in the frequency domain.
+Figure 23 shows two plots with the waveforms with $\varepsilon_0 = 0.0$ and spin from 0.0 to 0.5 and 0.6 to 1.0 in the time domain, while Figure 24 shows in the frequency domain.
+Figure 25 shows two plots with the waveforms with $\varepsilon_0 = 0.9$ and spin from 0.0 to 0.5 and 0.6 to 1.0 in the time domain, while Figure 26 shows in the frequency domain.
 From the plots, the waveforms vary smoothly and in a reasonable way.
-This proves the compatibility of TEOBResumS to aligned-spin waveform generating.
+This suggests that the TEOBResumS can produce sensible waveforms, including both non-zero eccentricity and non-zero aligned spin.